xCryptik/developer-rig/docs/Mac.md

 8. Open another terminal window and execute these commands in the same directory as above.
     1.  `cd developer-rig`
     2.  `yarn start -s '`_your extension secret_`' -c ../config.json`
 9. This will open [https://localhost.rig.twitch.tv:3000/](https://localhost.rig.twitch.tv:3000/).
 If necessary, allow the certificate.
-What you see is the developer rig with no extension views.
+What you will see is the developer rig with no extension views.
 10. Make the required configuration changes.
     1. Go back to your dev.twitch.tv browser session.
     2. Click the **Versions** tab then click **Manage**.